junxit/us-congress-bills-119/metadata.md

 - 2025-03-26 — Introduced in House
 - 2025-03-26 — Introduced in House
 - 2025-03-26 — Referred to the House Committee on Transportation and Infrastructure.
+- 2025-03-27 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2025-04-02 — Committee Consideration and Mark-up Session Held
+- 2025-04-02 — Ordered to be Reported by Voice Vote.
+- 2025-04-02 — Subcommittee on Coast Guard and Maritime Transportation Discharged
+- 2025-06-06 — Placed on the Union Calendar, Calendar No. 118.
+- 2025-06-06 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+119-149.
+- 2025-06-06 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+119-149.